ZaidRauf/3D-software-renderer/README.md

 ## References I Used
 - [Pikuma: 3D Computer Graphics Programming](https://pikuma.com/courses/learn-3d-computer-graphics-programming) by Gustavo Pezzi - An excellent course that goes through teaching the theory and practice of building a software rasterizer
 - [Scratchapixel](https://www.scratchapixel.com/index.html) - Several articles about the math and implementations of various Computer Graphics algorithms
+- [tinyrenderer](https://github.com/ssloy/tinyrenderer) - Got the idea of using TGA for textures from here, although didn't look at their code to read TGA, wrote that by looking at the spec info myself.
+Looked at how their renderer worked in comparision to mine as well.